 The cut in the maximum stake of Fixed Odds Betting Terminals hit high street bookmakers hard.
 That was especially the case for the independent ones that either had no online presence or else a very limited one.
-In 2016, the machines alone generated more than £1.6 billion in profit, which explains the growth in high street bookmakers over the years since they were introduced.
+In 2016, the machines alone generated more than £1.6 billion, which explains the growth in high street bookmakers over the years since they were introduced.

 The criticisms of the machines eventually led to the government’s decision to cut the maximum stake from £100 to £2, in spite of pleas from the industry not to do so.
 The cry from bookmakers was that the cut would result in store closures and job losses because of the hit to their income, but such pleas fell on deaf ears.
 Not only that, but the government also hiked the Point of Consumption Tax to pay for the shortfall.

 Add to that the rise in online gambling and you can see exactly why high street betting shops are becoming a rarer and rarer breed.
 The simply fact is that bettors turn to their mobile phones, computers and tablets to place a bet before they’ll go to a betting shop, limiting the amount of money that bookies are able to make in the physical world when compared to the electronic one.